Actors Headshots advice from Carl Proctor CDG.

 Agents’ recommendations

 We are always pleased as photographers, to be recommended to actors by their agents and many agents have a few favourites that they will encourage you to consider.
 Not many agents insist that you use a specific photographer but there are one or two.
-I don’t think this is fair, it’s
+I don’t think this is fair, it’s your money, so whilst you might be happy to use one that they recommend, I think it should be your choice ultimately.

 A strong recommendation from a friend is worth taking note of.
-If you have a recommendation from a friend or agent and would prefer not to spend time looking at a number of photographers, I think you should at least look at that photographer’s web-site before booking and check that they offer everything that you think the process should include as well as a good deal.
+If you have a recommendation from a friend or agent and would prefer not to spend time looking at a number of photographers, I think you should at least look at that photographer’s website before booking and check that they offer everything that you think the process should include as well as a good deal.

 Websites